Rain Barrel: How To Make And Use Rain Barrels

 Here’s another video on making a barrel from CanadianRainBarrels.ca

 With proper positioning under downspouts rain barrels can help you collect enough run-off to significantly cut your outdoor watering bill.
-Rain chains add a beauty to the water collection process as well!
+Rain chains add beauty to the water collection process as well!

-Not only do plants love the pure, clean collect rain water, it helps the environment prevent wasted water.
 Don’t think rain barrels need to look hideous.
-They can get some interesting looks and painting them adds a splash of color and creativity to the “rain garden.”
+They can get some interesting looks, and painting them adds color and creativity to the “rain garden.”

 How To Install A Rain Barrel: The Basics of Prep, Place And Deal With Pests

-As more and more people install and enjoy the benefits rain barrels provide, you’ll find all kinds of variations, tweaks, unique installations and entertaining art!
-But in order to get the most out of your “water harvest”, make sure it is set up correctly.
+As more and more people install and enjoy the benefits rain barrels provide, you’ll find all kinds of variations, tweaks, unique installations, and entertaining art!
+But in order to get the most out of your “water harvest,” make sure it is set up correctly.

 In late fall, empty, rinse and turn them over.
 In setting up each spring, rinse the interior and fill to the tap to check for leaks.
 During cold climates, trapped water can freeze and expand, cracking the plastic.
 The seal that holds the spigot in place may deteriorate with time and the elements.
 Some silicone sealer will fix it.